barnab5012/bonsai-simulink/README.md

 ## Sign-Up to Bonsai AI

-We provide a 30-day free platform evaluation.
+We provide a free platform evaluation license.
 Sign-up here http://bns.ai/2HRC7Ww.
 No credit card required.

 ## Clone the Project